Best Practices

 Using Makefiles

-Developing with the Open Component Model usually is an iterative process of building artifacts, generating component descriptors, analyzing and finally publishing them.
-To simplify and speed up this process it should be automated using a build tool.
+Developing applications and services using the Open Component Model usually is an iterative process of building artifacts, generating OCM component versions and finally publishing them.
+To simplify this process it should be automated and integrated into your build process.
 One option is to use a Makefile.

 The following example can be used as a starting point and can be modified according to your needs.

-In this example we will automate the same example as in the sections before:
+In this example we will use the same example as in the sections before:

 • Creating a multi-arch image from Go sources from a Git repository using the Docker CLI